 The year documents list all the normal options available.
 In designing the timetable we minimise the 'clashes' between these modules (and of course the core modules).
 You may become aware of modules offered to students on other courses which, because of your particular interests, you would like to take.
 This may be possible via the Unusual Option scheme which requires the formal agreement of the module organiser, the head of the department offering the module and the Physics department.
 If you are considering taking an unusual option you should find out whether the teaching department is happy for you take the module and discuss the matter with your tutor.
 You should then complete the unusual options form.
-You are responsible for registering for any unusual options on eMR.
+You are also responsible for registering for any unusual options on eMR.
 (Registration on eMR does not imply that you have permission to take the module.)

 Reasonable requests will normally be supported by the Physics department, however there may be occasions where the material is not appropriate, the timing of examinations, or the availability of examination results, could cause serious difficulties for us, and we would not approve the request.
 There are also situations where we would not approve an unusual option because the content of the proposed module overlaps significantly with that of other modules that have been taken (or are to be taken).
 When there is a choice of CATS weighting for the same module, we or the teaching department may stipulate which version of the module you should take.

 You should be aware that clashes between unusual options and core modules are possible.
 We will not be able to modify the timetable to remove such clashes.

 Level 1 Modules

 The University does not permit you to take more than 30 CATS of level 1 modules after the 1st year.
 You may not take level 1 language modules in the third or fourth years.